5 Best Sanders for Furniture Refinishing in 2022 – Reviews & Buyer’s Guide

 3. BLACK+DECKER BDEMS600 (Detail Sander) – Best for the Money

 Coming in at about a third less money than both our Top Pick and Runner-Up, the Black & Decker BDEMS600 Detail Sander packs a significant punch in an unassuming package.
 Only 1.2 Amps but with an impressive 16,000 OPMs, it balances power and control with the ability to get into tiny spaces, especially with the included finger attachment.
 It doesn’t have the option of attaching a dust collection hose, but the on-board dust collection system works fine for the small volume of sawdust you’ll generate with a detail sander.
 It’s best suited for small and light jobs, though, and the triangular shape means you’ll be hunting for the sandpaper.
+Overall, we think this is the best sander for furniture refinishing for the money available this year?

 4. PORTER-CABLE 382 (Random Orbital Sander)